hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step3-dashboard.md

 View the SonarQube dashboard here: [SonarQube Dashboard]( https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/).

-You can login as admin / admin and view the pre-installed select plugins.
+You can logcin as admin / admin and view the pre-installed select plugins.

 Notice the dashboard reports the number of analyzed projects is zero.
 With SonarQube running it's now ready to analyze a project.